louismullie/temp-data/markdown_final/bc8bccc5-44e6-f57a-fc1a-1f08ab1237aa.md

 The following adverse reactions have been reported in clinical trials of patients treated with ondansetron, the active ingredient of ondansetron tablets.
 A causal relationship to therapy with ondansetron tablets was unclear in many cases.

  Prevention of Chemotherapy-Induced Nausea and Vomiting

 The most common adverse reactions reported in greater than or equal to 4% of 300 adults receiving a single 24 mg dose of ondansetron tablets orally in 2 trials for the prevention of nausea and vomiting associated with highly emetogenic chemotherapy (cisplatin greater than or equal to 50 mg/m2) were: headache (11%) and diarrhea (4%).

 The most common adverse reactions reported in 4 trials in adults for the prevention of nausea and vomiting associated with moderately emetogenic chemotherapy (primarily cyclophosphamide-based regimens) are shown in Table 3.

  Table 3: Most Common Adverse Reactions in Adults for the Prevention of Nausea and Vomiting Associated with Moderately Emetogenic Chemotherapy [Primarily Cyclophosphamide-based Regimens]

 Less Common Adverse Reactions

- Central Nervous System : Extrapyramidal reactions (less than 1% of patients).
+ Central Nervous System: Extrapyramidal reactions (less than 1% of patients).

 ---

-### Current position of 5HT3 antagonists and the additional value of NK1 antagonists ; a new class of antiemetics [^361fb4ed].
+### Current position of 5HT3 antagonists and the additional value of NK1 antagonists; a new class of antiemetics [^361fb4ed].
 British Journal of Cancer (2003).
 Low credibility.

 CURRENT ROLE OF 5HT 3 ANTAGONISTS PLUS DEXAMETHASONE; ACUTE PHASE

 Before the advent of the 5HT 3 antagonists, nausea and vomiting were ranked as the two most distressing side effects of systemic chemotherapy.
-The use of 5HT 3 antagonists (ondansetron, granisetron and tropisetron) has provided complete acute emesis protection in 50-70% of patients receiving a first cycle of cisplatin-based chemotherapy.
+The use of 5HT 3 antagonists (ondansetron, granisetron and tropisetron) has provided complete acute emesis protection in 50–70% of patients receiving a first cycle of cisplatin-based chemotherapy.
 The addition of dexamethasone to 5HT 3 antagonists has improved the complete protection rate by a further 10–15%, resulting in a total complete acute emesis protection in 65–80% of patients.

 ---